Plan your Azure Time Series Insights Gen1 environment

 You can configure a maximum of 400 days of data retention in your Azure Time Series Insights GA environment.

 Configure data retention

 In the Azure portal, select your Time Series Insights environment.

-In the Time Series Insights environment pane, under Settings, select Configure.
+In the Time Series Insights environment pane, under Settings, select Storage configuration.

 In the Data retention time (in days) box, enter a value between 1 and 400.

-To learn more about how to implement an appropriate data retention policy, see How to configure retention.
+To learn more about how to implement an appropriate data retention policy, read How to configure retention.